MoralisWeb3/Moralis-JS-SDK/SECURITY.md

-# Security Policy
+# Security Advisory
-Use this security policy to be informed about the most prominent vulnerabilities.
+Use this security advisory to be informed about the most prominent vulnerabilities.

 ## Vulnerability Categories Based on OWASP Top 10 (2021)